Salem Camp Meeting

 The 2019 camp meeting marked 152 years of continuous annual camp meetings, but there are records of meetings being held as early as 1837.
 The annual meetings were suspended during the Civil War, but resumed in 1867.
 In 2020 camp meetings were cancelled due to the Covid-19 Virus.
 The present arbor was built in 1913.
 Many people who attend camp meeting remember the era of camping on the grounds.
 Some of the older attendees recall when people still came via horse and buggy or horse drawn wagon, and some who lived a mile or two away walked to camp meeting.
 They recall attendance being close to 500 in those days, and remember hearing that nearly 1,000 had attended camp meetings in the past when some area churches would cancel their services so that their members could attend camp meeting.

 In the early 1800's church on the farm consisted of families reading the Bible and singing in their homes on Sundays.
 Sometimes circuit riding preachers would visit different homes on Sundays, and neighbors would come to hear the preacher.
 In 1837 these meetings were formally recognized and organized when the Methodist Church created a Benton Circuit.
 Meetings were held under a brush arbor at what was then known as Scott's Campground.
 In the 1850's Patrick Scott donated land for the Church and campground at its present location.
 By 1859 the church and campground had adopted the name Salem.
+Another source says that a deed for 6 acres was recorded in 1877.
 In later years various other churches were established, but those who trace their religious heritage back to the early 19th century may learn that their ancestors attended Methodist meetings simply because those were among the first organized meetings.

 After the crops had been harvested in the fall, people would come to the revival from long distances and camp around the arbor.
 Many of them brought chickens and other animals, and would stay for 2 weeks or so.
 They slept in tents, in and under wagons, and eventually some built simple cabins that were called tents.